Introduction -contractor close down limited company

 - Investigate the conduct of the directors.
 The liquidator will submit a report to the Department for Business, Innovation and Skills, who will decide whether disqualification action against the directors is appropriate.

 - The liquidator also has a duty to further investigate whether any transactions have taken place in the period leading up to liquidation that has been to the detriment of creditors.

 The whole CVL process tends to take anywhere between 6- 12 months to complete depending on the complexity of the case.

-It is also important to note that a CVL should not be confused with a Compulsory Liquidation.
-Although the end result may be the same, in that the company is wound-up, the procedures involved are very different.
+It is also important to note that one should not confuse a CVL with a Compulsory Liquidation.
+Although the end result may be the same, in that the company is wound-up, the procedures of each are very different.
 A Compulsory Liquidation is a creditor remedy against a company for not paying its liabilities.
-It is a process driven by the creditors with the assistance of the Court.
+It is a process which is creditors take forward with the assistance of the Court.
 A CVL is the result of a director acting in accordance with their fiduciary duty and instigating the winding-up process themselves.

-When you are look into closing down a limited company, you should determine first of all if it is solvent or insolvent.
-If your company is solvent, then as part of the winding up a limited company process, you can look at both the formal and informal liquidation methods of closing a company.
+When you are looking into closing down a limited company, first you should determine its financial status.
+That is to say, is it solvent or insolvent.
+If your UK contracting company is solvent, then as part of the winding up a limited company process, you can look at both the formal and informal liquidation methods of closing a company.
 When you do this, you can check to see which method is the most cost-effective.
-As a result, you can choose which is the best route to take.
-Your accountant can help you here and make sure that you choose the best option when closing a Ltd company.
+As a result, you can then decide on which is the best route to take.
+Your accountant can help you here and ensure that you choose the best option when closing a Ltd company.

-As part of your company closure, the business will pay all remaining company tax bills and other creditors if it is solvent.
+As part of a solvent company closure, your business will pay all remaining company tax bills and other creditors.
 Once you do this as part of the liquidating a company (UK) process, you can look in due course into how to distribute the final remaining balance.
-Finally, if you are looking into company closure, please feel free to make contact us via the website.
+Finally, if you are taking the time to look into company closure, please feel free to make contact us via the website.